UPDATE: CAC Login on Windows 10

 Army FRG E-Army Family Messaging System

 The eArmy Family Messaging System is a free and secure web-based Commander tool that enhances communications with Soldiers and Family Members by using the latest advancements in communication technology.
-This tool allows Commanders to reach Unit Soldiers and Family Members that are geographically dispersed.
+This tool allows Commanders to reach Unit Soldiers and Family Members.